jlyonsmith/HowTo/Ubuntu/Install_Ubuntu_22.04_LTS.md

 sudo systemctl reload sshd
 ```

+## Configure IPTables and SSH

+Follow the instructions in [Installing and Configuring SSH](../Install/SSH.md) and also [Installing and Configuring IPTables](../Install/IPTables.md)

 ## Lock Down `root`

 Once you have a working `sudo` user increase system security by disabling the password for the `root` user with: